 “I told you she was personable, didn’t I?”
 I say to Davenport.

 “Yes, sir, you did,” he responds.

-He scowls and turns in his keys.
+He scowls and hands his keys to Taylor.
 He then turns to me and says, “You can’t handle that little trick, so you need a whole damn security staff to cover your back.
 She’s going to run you over and bust your little balls just like she did that bastard in the parking lot.”